Why teachers can use mancala boards in classrooms

 Minutes 5-15: Introduce the rules one at a time.
 Rule 1: Sowing (practice).
 Rule 2: If your last bean lands in your store, you get another turn (practice with a simple position).
 Rule 3: If your last bean lands in an empty cup on your side, you capture the beans from the opponent's opposite cup.
 This is the hardest rule to grasp — demonstrate 3-4 times before moving on.

 Minutes 15-30: First game.
 Students play a complete game of Kalah against their partner.
 Walk around and answer questions.
 The most common confusion: "Where does the last bean land?"
 Teach them to trace the path with their finger before picking up the beans.
-This is the single most important skill — and it transfers directly to arithmetic fluency.
+This keeps the counting work visible instead of turning the lesson into guesswork.

 Minutes 30-40: Discussion.
 Write these questions on the board: "What was the hardest rule to remember?
 What would you do differently in your next game?
 Did you notice any patterns?"
 Let students share.
 The patterns they notice (bonus turns create chains, greedy captures backfire) are exactly the strategic insights that make mancala deep.